 Greenwich in London is like a breath of fresh air after the busy streets in the centre of the capital.

-For me there is a lot that makes this a really beautiful place and one of my favourite things to do with kids in London to do is to walk up through Greenwich Park.
+For me there is a lot that makes this a really beautiful place and one of my favorite things to do with kids in London to do is to walk up through Greenwich Park.

 Not only is this a beautiful open space, full of dogs getting exercise and kids playing, it also leads you up to get stunning views of the skyline of Canary Wharf – a business district of London nearby.